RoNoLo/json-database/README.md

 $store = new Store($adapter);
 ```

 The store is now ready.
 We can now store, read, delete and update documents.
+As a very
+basic usage, we can read every document back by ID.

 ```php
 $document = file_get_contents('file/with/json/object.json');